-Not only would you be waiting hours and hours, there also wouldn’t be many good rides left to book as many are sold out by that time.
-For that reason, you can see that the 120-minute rule gives everyone a chance to make a reasonable amount of bookings per day and not be “shut-out” so to speak.
+Not only would you be waiting hours and hours, but there also wouldn’t be many good rides left to book as many are sold out by that time.
+For that reason, you can see that the 120-minute rule gives everyone a chance to make a reasonable amount of bookings per day and not be “shut out” so to speak.

 We know this can be very confusing, so let’s give you a few examples to help drive the point home.

 Example 1.
 (Magic Kingdom) – The Magic Kingdom opens at 9:00 am.
 You wake up early and make your first Genie+ reservation at 7:00 am for the Jungle Cruise.
 It has a return time of 12:00 pm – 1:00 pm.
 Your second Genie+ reservation can be made at 11:00 am (120 minutes after park opening).
 Then once you use your 12:00 pm reservation you can make another booking (the tap-in rule applies).